perxpective/Cybersecurity-Therapy/DFI/DFI Revision Summary.md

 		- **File slack**
 			- Unused space allocated for a file
 - **What is an unintentional side effect of FAT16 having large clusters?**
-	- Reduces fragmentation as cluster size increased
+	- Reduces fragmentation as cluster size increases
 - **What if there is no more space for allocated cluster?**
 	- OS allocates another cluster for file
 	- **Side effect:** Creates more slack space on disk